rom-rb/rom-rb.org/source/5.0/learn/sql/associations.html.md

 end
 ```

-> The alias is used by auto-mapping, which means that in our example, if you load
+^INFO
-> an aggregate with posts and its authors, the attribute name in post structs
+The alias is used by auto-mapping, which means that in our example, if you load an aggregate with posts and its authors, the attribute name in post structs will be called **author**.
-> will be called **author**
+^

 ## Extending associations with custom views